Somorovd/card-game-system/slay_the_spire/slay-the-spire.md

 ### Implemented

+- **Akabako** - Your first attack each combat deals 8 additional damage.
+- **Bronze Scales** - Whenever you take damage, deal 3 damage back.
 - **Burning Blood** - At the end of combat, heal 6 HP.
-- **Ring of the Snake** - At the start of combat, draw 2 additional cards.
-- **Akabeko** - Your first attack each combat deals 8 additional damage.
-- **Bronze Scales** - Whenever you take damage, deal 3 damage back.
 - **Centennial Puzzle** - The first time you lose HP each combat, draw 3 cards.
 - **Maw Bank** - Whenever you climb a floor, gain 12 Gold.
 No longer works when you spend and Gold at the shop.
+- **Ring of the Snake** - At the start of combat, draw 2 additional cards.
 - **Strawberry** - Raise your Max HP by 7.
+- **The Boot** - Whenever you would deal 4 or less unblocked Attack damage, increase it to 5.
+- **Toy Ornithopter** - Whenever you use potion, heal 5 HP.

 ### Starter